SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

 This dual-layered strategy ensures that healthcare systems remain adaptive and scalable, meeting patient needs efficiently without the need for costly and time-consuming permanent infrastructure changes.

 ### Creating New Department: A very Fast Service Department.
 But How?
+Start small and then scale it.

+<p>Department should be really fast in providing care without compromising quality</p>

 ### HERO: Health Emergency Response Operations